 Numerical grades will be given for all academic subjects.
+For core classes, numerical grades will be determined by a student's proficiency level on grade level content as laid out in the Jackson County Schools Proficiency Scales.
+Final grades for core courses in grades K-8 will represent the student's proficiency level at the end of each course.
 Numerical grades will be the basis for all academic rankings at the high school level.
 Progress Reports will be issued every four and one-half weeks, and report cards will be issued every nine weeks.
-Academic subjects are those that fall into the categories of Language Arts, Mathematics, Sciences, Social Studies, Career Technical including Technology and Foreign Language.
+Academic subjects are those that fall into the categories of Language Arts, Mathematics, Sciences, Social Studies, Computer Science, Career Technical including Technology and Foreign Language.
 Language Arts refers to Reading, Writing (composition), English Grammar, Spelling, Handwriting, and Speaking.
 Since these components are all a part of language, they are taught in combination in grades K-8.
-However, progress in reading will be reported as a separate grade for Kindergarten through grade six.
-Schools may elect to continue reporting a reading grade in grades 7 and 8.